 - We know construction: We know the industry, the terminology, the technology and procedures, the economics and accounting, as well as the law and the potential pitfalls for disputes.

 - We know contractors: Having represented contractors of all sizes and specialties for decades, we know how they work; we know how they plan, estimate and schedule jobs; we know their management, accounting and claims procedures; and we know what is important to them and what is not in contract negotiations and in the resolution of claims and disputes.

 - We know owners: Our experience on large, multi-million dollar construction projects representing owners is extensive.

 - We know how to prevent and resolve disputes: We have years of experience working directly with key project personnel to avoid disputes and effectively and efficiently resolve, on a “real time” basis, those disputes that cannot be avoided.
 We are well-versed and experienced in structured negotiation, mediation, arbitration and other forms of construction alternative dispute resolution.

-Having served as both in-house and outside counsel to contractors and real estate developers of all sizes, we are uniquely qualified to provide your company with legal services for the standardization of your key partner contracts.
+Having served as outside counsel to contractors and real estate developers of all sizes, we are uniquely qualified to provide your company with legal services for the standardization of your key partner contracts.

 As part of our experience representing owners, contractors and design professionals throughout the industry, we have written and negotiated contracts based on industry standard forms (such as the AIA forms) and have also developed custom contract documents for specific clients and projects.
 Based upon our experience drafting and negotiating contract documents, as well as our advice and representation of clients in construction disputes, we know what works in a contract and what does not.